Josh Asselin: FIBA events

 Asselin was part of the Dominican Republic team that reached the quarterfinals of the 2005 FIBA Americas Championship.
 He was tied for fifth for the highest block percentage at the tournament with 1.4.
 With Donetsk, Asselin and the Ukrainian team competed in the regular season of the 2009–10 FIBA EuroChallenge.
 In 2012, Asselin was selected for Dominican Republic before qualification for the men's basketball event at the 2012 Summer Olympics started.
 After the 2012 FIBA World Olympic Qualifying Tournament for Men, Asselin and his team did not gain a qualifying spot into the Olympics.

 With the Dominican Republic, Asselin and his team won the 2012 Centrobasket tournament.
 During the 2013 FIBA Asia Champions Cup, Asselin had a dislocated shoulder during the quarterfinals.
 With Foolad Mahan Isfahan, Asselin and the Iran team won the 2013 Asian Cup final.
 At the 2015 FIBA Americas League, Asselin and Malvin reached the preliminary round played for Uruguay.

 Honors and personal life

 Throughout the years with Michigan, Asselin won multiple basketball awards with the team.
 These included the Rudy Tomjanovich Most Improved Player in 1999 and the Loy Vaught Rebounding Award in 2001.
-In 2018, MLive chose Asselin as one of the best 25 centers at Michigan high schools between 1993 to 2018.
+In 2018, MLive chose Asselin as one of the best 25 centers at Michigan high schools between 1993 and 2018.
 Asselin studied Spanish in university and French while he was married.